MacOS vs Windows OS – Who Wins the Best OS Title?Donna Marie Padua

 To emphasize it more, Windows OS wins another round here.

-Both operating systems include a good deal of support for users with disabilities, but Microsoft has consistently made more of a priority of this.
+Both operating systems include a good deal of support for users with disabilities, but Microsoft has consistently made more of a priority.
 Both have screen magnification, text narration, Braille support, sticky and slow key entry, and voice input, but with Windows, a blind person can set up the system by voice.
 Microsoft has even added the ability to control the computer with your eyes, as shown in the photo above.

 Microsoft has American Sign Language support by videophone and a free BeMyEyes app that “connects blind and low vision people with volunteers for visual assistance through a live video call.”
-At a Microsoft Build conference, one of the company’s developers, who is blind, demonstrated an AR app running on the HoloLens that described people’s emotions to him in real time based on their expressions, using the company’s Seeing AI technology.
+At a Microsoft Build conference, one of the company’s developers, who is blind, demonstrated an AR app running on the HoloLens that described people’s emotions to him in real-time based on their expressions, using the company’s Seeing AI technology.
 The company has even published a Seeing AI app for Apple’s iOS.

 The May 2019 Update of Windows 10 goes even further, adding accessibility improvements like a new dashboard and more languages for Narrator, and drawing using only the keyboard in Paint.